When can French state access your bank account and take money?

 This can derive from unpaid taxes or fines, unpaid penalties such as damages owed after a court judgement or unpaid fees for state-sector establishments, such as school canteen fees, hospital charges, etc.

-All accounts linked to the bank are frozen from the date of the request for at least 15 days (to prevent holders withdrawing funds).
+All accounts linked to the bank are frozen from the date of the request for at least 15 days, to prevent holders withdrawing funds.

-Banks may also charge a fee to the account holder, reaching a maximum of 10% of the amount debited up to a maximum of €100).
+Banks may also charge a fee to the account holder, reaching up to 10% of the amount debited, with a maximum limit of €100.

-A minimum amount of funds (currently €647) must be kept in the account following the transaction (to allow the account holder to be able to pay for essentials), and if the bank account is in negative balance money cannot be taken out by an SATD.
+A minimum amount of funds, currently €647, must be kept in the account following the transaction to allow the account holder to be able to pay for essentials after the seizure.

 A person who receives a SATD notice has two months to contest it, and can make the request to the Directeur départemental des finances publiques of the department that sent the notice out.